 You will often hear or read Scottsdale referred to as Snotsdale or Snobsdale, and Scottsdalians labeled snotty, snooty and/or stuck up.
-This isn't new--it's been this way for many, many years.
-I'll probably be sorry that I addressed this topic, but here's the reality.
+This isn't new.
+It's been this way for many, many years.

-Are people in Scottsdale snootier than everyone else?
-Are they more pretentious?
+Are people in Scottsdale more pretentious?
 More shallow?
 Nastier?
 More stuck up?
 Are they really rich or just hopelessly in debt trying to look better than everyone else?
-Here's my personal belief: some people are and some people aren't.
+Well, some people are, and some people aren't.

 It might come as a surprise to know that not all of Scottsdale is wealthy.
 The area south of downtown Scottsdale becomes increasingly middle/working class as you go toward the southern end of Scottsdale.
 Many A.S.U. students live in that area.